-Free Pop-Up Youth Counselling Service in Broadford
+Free Pop-Up Youth Counselling in Broadford

 This free pop-up counselling service is delivered by the MHFA Wellness Hub Psychology Clinic in collaboration with the Mitchell Youth Council supporting young people aged 12–24 living in Broadford and surrounding areas (within 30km) experiencing mental health challenges, emotions, or everyday life.
+GP referral not required.

 The service offers short-term counselling, early intervention support provided by Provisional Psychologists and Counsellors in a local, safe, and non-judgemental environment.
 Families and carers are encouraged to support young people in accessing the service.